2006 UC Santa Barbara Gauchos men's soccer team: Review

 Before the start of preseason, UCSB defender and two-time All-American, Andy Iro was named to the Hermann Trophy watch list.
 Iro was also the reigning Big West Defensive Player of the Year.
 Additionally, the squad entered the season ranked 21st in the nation, and was composed of the 22nd strongest recruiting class.
 The recruiting class featured future MLS all-stars including Eric Avila and Chris Pontius.
 In the Big West preseason coaches poll, UCSB was picked to win the conference title.
+The team named Iro and senior Bryan Byrne as co-captains for the season.

 Ahead of the 2006 regular season, the Gauchos played Westmont College for the 42nd Annual Bryant and Sons Cup, a pre-season friendly that pits the two Santa Barbara universities against each other in a soccer match.
 Played in front of 1,000 spectators at Harder Stadium, the Gauchos emerged victorious, with a 6–0 victory over the Warriors.
 Bongomin Otti netted a hat trick in the match while Bryan Byrne netted two goals.
 Nick Perera added a goal in the 90th minute to cap off the result.

 The regular season began with a cross-country flight to Virginia, where the Gauchos participated in the UVA Soccer Classic in Charlottesville, Virginia.
 Their opening game was against the seventh-ranked Akron Zips, where they won in a convincing 5–0 victory.
 Otii and Avila both netted two goals for the Gauchos, along with a single goal from Tino Nuñez.